 A historical archive of English and Spanish-language newspapers published in Latin America is also available through the World Newspaper Archive.
 Back issues of El Mercurio are available in the Archive with coverage from 1914-1922.

-Most of the law-related databases listed below are available through the Law Library's website via the "Subscription Databases" link.
+Most of the law-related databases listed below are available through the Law Library's website via the "A-Z Databases List" link.
 Note that the Bloomberg BNA subscription databases are available to the LUC community only.

-Posted above is a PowerPoint presentation that was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas."
+Posted here is a PowerPoint presentation that was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas" (Spring 2017).

 Prepared in the summer of 2009, updated in February 2012, this 23-page guide offers instructions and tips on how to research foreign, comparative, and international law at the LUC Law Library.
 The annotated guide lists print reference sources, subscription databases, free websites, and current awareness sources that may be useful when approaching foreign, comparative and international law questions.